FlowFuse/flowfuse/docs/cloud/README.md

 limited to `10MB` in size.

 Some 3rd party nodes try to access the filesystem directly.
-This can lead to unpredicatable results if the data is not persisted between restarts.
+This can lead to unpredictable results if the data is not persisted between restarts.

 ## Node-RED context